People

 Document

-Justin Daniels is a DPhil (PhD) student in International Relations at DPIR, where his research focuses on political communication and electoral campaigns in democracies as well as indoctrination and protest in authoritarian regimes.
+Justin Daniels is a DPhil (PhD) student in International Relations at Somerville College and DPIR, where his research focuses on political communication and electoral campaigns in democracies as well as indoctrination and protest in authoritarian regimes.
 He is editor-in-chief of the Oxford Political Review and editorial assistant of the St Antony's Series at Palgrave Macmillan and of Perspectives on Politics.
-In addition, he administers the Department's centralised marking scheme for core undergraduate politics papers.
+He also administers the Department's centralised marking scheme for core undergraduate politics papers.

-His current research focuses on how mainstream-party politicians use rhetoric laden with notions of democracy and democratic backsliding in campaigns.
-The final project will test whether these narratives resonate with voters through survey experiments, interviews, and election data.
+His current research focuses on how politicians and voters conceptualize democracy and the impacts these meanings have on politics.
+The dissertation will examine the emergence, diffusion, and consequences for democracy of these narratives through survey experiments, interviews, and observational data analysis.
 This research is generously funded by the Economic and Social Research Council's Grand Union Doctoral Training Programme.

-In 2025, he received an MPhil in Comparative Government at St Antony's College.
+In 2025, Justin received an MPhil in Comparative Government at St Antony's College, Oxford.
 His thesis focused on how autocrats employ strategies of indoctrination following mass nonviolent protest.
-Before coming to Oxford, Justin was assistant editor of the Journal of Democracy.
-He received his undergraduate in 2020 from Stanford University with honours in democracy, development and the rule of law.
+From 2020 to 2023, he was assistant editor of the Journal of Democracy.
+In 2020, he received an undergraduate degree with honours in democracy, development and the rule of law from Stanford University.

 Publications